Yokohama Tire Retread Company Limited (YTR)

 Our Saitama Plant participates in the Green Support Team” activity organized by the local government authorities, contributing to environmental protection activities aimed at conserving local areas of mixed woodland.

-As part of our efforts to strengthen communication with local kindergartens, employees from the Nagoya Plant collaborated on an activity involving the creation of plastic bottle cap artworks with children at a neighboring kindergarten, as part of the kindergarten’s “graduation” ceremony activities.
+As part of our continued efforts to strengthen communication with local kindergartens, employees from the Nagoya Plant collaborated on an activity involving the creation of plastic bottle cap artworks with children at a neighboring kindergarten, as part of the kindergarten’s “graduation” ceremony activities.